GeekTrainer/help-desk-bot-lab/Node/exercise6-MoodDetection.md

 In this task you will create a Text Analytics Account.

 1. Browse [here](https://azure.microsoft.com/en-us/try/cognitive-services/), select the **Language** tab.
 Find the *Text Analytics API* and click **Create**.
+You may be prompt to agree some term and statement and choose your country, next click on next.
 Login with the same account of your Azure Subscription.
 You should be taken to a page like the following one with an evaluation key with 5000 free requests.

     ![exercise6-text-analytics-keys](./images/exercise6-text-analytics-keys.png)

-1. Save for later use of the keys.
+1. Save for later use the keys.

 ## Task 2: Add Text Analytics API Client